-Prior to 2008, Amkor generally made stock option grants to executives on an annual basis with time-based vesting requiring continued service through each vesting date, although options were not granted each year.
-The primary purpose of stock option grants at Amkor is to align all executives with each other and stockholders with a common goal of long-term stockholder value creation.
-Amkor believes that stock options motivate executives by allowing them to share in the value they create for stockholders.
-Amkor believes that stock options issued with exercise prices equal to fair market value on the date of grant that have a time-based vesting requirement can be an effective retention and incentive tool because the stock options only produce value to the extent that the employee continues to be employed by us and the stock price increases, which in turn creates value for all stockholders.
-No options were granted to our named executive officers in 2012.

-Since 2008, Amkor has generally made restricted stock awards to executives on an annual basis, with time-based vesting requiring continued service through each vesting date.
-Similar to stock options, the primary purpose of restricted stock grants at Amkor is to align all executives with each other and stockholders with a common goal of long-term stockholder value creation.
-It is the Compensation Committee's view that restricted stock grants are an appropriate incentive compensation tool because they provide a base level of long-term incentive compensation vesting over time that promotes the retention of key employees and ties executive compensation to the creation of long-term stockholder value through appreciation in the Company's stock price.
+The Company has generally granted equity-based awards to executives on an annual basis, typically in the form of stock options or restricted stock with time-based vesting requiring continued service through each vesting date.
+The primary purpose of granting equity-based awards is to align our executives and stockholders with a common goal of long-term stockholder value creation.
+The Compensation Committee believes that stock options issued with exercise prices equal to fair market value on the date of grant that have a time-based vesting requirement can be an effective retention and incentive tool because the stock options only produce value to the extent that the employee continues to be employed by us and the stock price increases, which in turn creates value for all stockholders.
+The Compensation Committee also believes that restricted stock grants are an appropriate incentive compensation tool because they provide a base level of long-term incentive compensation vesting over time that promotes the retention of key employees and ties executive compensation to the creation of long-term stockholder value through appreciation in the Company's stock price.

-The Chief Executive Officer typically consults with other senior executive officers and our Executive Chairman regarding his recommendations for the number of stock option and restricted stock awards granted to our executive officers (other than the Chief Executive Officer), and the frequency of grants.
+Historically, the Chief Executive Officer typically consulted with other senior executive officers and our Executive Chairman regarding his recommendations for the number of stock option and restricted stock awards granted to our executive officers (other than the Chief Executive Officer), and the frequency of grants.
 The Compensation Committee, with the assistance of its compensation consultant, reviews the recommendations from the Chief Executive Officer, and makes adjustments as it deems appropriate.
 Although a number of factors are considered, the number of stock option and restricted stock awards granted to our executive officers is determined on a case-by-case, discretionary basis, rather than on a formula basis.
 Factors considered include individual performance potential, retention and competitive market-based compensation packages.
 The number of stock option and restricted stock awards granted to our Chief Executive Officer, and the frequency of grants to him, is determined in the discretion of the Compensation Committee.